 As with most disasters, experts recommend cash donations, which allow on-the-ground agencies to direct funds to the greatest area of need, support economic recovery and ensure in-kind donation management does not detract from disaster recovery needs.

 Many people lost everything in the floods.
 Direct cash assistance allows families to purchase items and services locally that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is relevant and timely.
-Cash assistance can also help move families faster toward rebuilding their lives.
+Cash assistance can also help families move faster toward rebuilding their lives.

 Protection